Skip to Main Content

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict editorial integrity, this post may contain references to products from our partners.
 Here's an explanation for how we make money.

-The average rate on a 30-year fixed mortgage — the most popular type of home loan — moved up to 6.26 percent this week, according to Bankrate’s lender survey.
+The average rate on a 30-year fixed mortgage stayed at 7 percent this week, according to Bankrate’s latest lender survey.

-Mortgage rates rose a bit in spite of the Federal Reserve’s recent rate cut.
-The Fed doesn’t set mortgage rates, but its decisions move markets that influence them, including the 10-year Treasury yield, the general benchmark for 30-year fixed mortgage rates.
+Mortgage rates held firm despite the Federal Reserve’s November quarter-point rate cut.
+The Fed doesn’t set mortgage rates, but its decisions move factors that influence them, including the 10-year Treasury yield, often the benchmark for fixed mortgage rates.

 Current mortgage and refinance interest rates